Barry Foster (American football)

 Barry Foster (born December 8, 1968) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks.

 Summary

 Foster attended Duncanville High School in Texas.
 He went on to attend the University of Arkansas, where he played fullback for the Razorbacks alongside a pair of tailbacks, James Rouse and E. D. Jackson, in Ken Hatfield's wishbone offense.
-Foster wore #18 for his entire time at Arkansas (1987-1989).
+Foster wore #18 for his entire time at Arkansas (1987–1989).
 Foster helped the Razorbacks win back-to-back Southwest Conference championships in 1988 and 1989, making consecutive trips to the Cotton Bowl Classic in Dallas on New Year's Day.
-Both teams would finish with a 10–2 record, and were ranked in the final polls top 15.
+The Razorbacks finished each of these seasons with a 10–2 record, and were ranked in the final polls' top 15.
 After only three collegiate seasons, he decided to forgo his senior year after Hatfield left to coach Clemson, and entered the 1990 NFL Draft.
-He was selected by the Pittsburgh Steelers with the 19th pick of the 5th round (128th overall) by Chuck Noll.
+He was selected by the Pittsburgh Steelers with the 19th pick of the fifth round (128th overall) by Chuck Noll.
 Foster was 5'10", weighed 223 lbs, and wore #29 for the Steelers.

 Barry Foster's NFL career was cut short because of injuries.
-For his career, he carried the football 915 times for 3,943 yards, a 4.3-yard per carry average, caught 93 passes for 804 receiving yards, scored 28 touchdowns, and went to 2 Pro-Bowls.
-His 1,690 rushing yards in 1992 is still the Steelers single season rushing record.
+For his career, he carried the football 915 times for 3,943 yards, a 4.3-yard per carry average, caught 93 passes for 804 receiving yards, scored 28 touchdowns, and went to 2 Pro Bowls.
+His 1,690 rushing yards in 1992 remain a Steelers single-season rushing record.
 Foster was known in the 90's as "The NFL's Other Barry.", a reference to himself and Barry Sanders.